learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 'it this .'
 ```

-**b)** Delete from `start` if it is at the beginning of a line up to the next occurrence of the `end` at the end of a line.
+**2)** Delete from `start` if it is at the beginning of a line up to the next occurrence of the `end` at the end of a line.
 Match these markers case insensitively.

 ```ruby
 >>> para = '''\